 A graduate of Trinity Western University and the Laurentian Leadership Centre, Hannah comes to Matthew House Ottawa with a strong background in communications, event planning, and program development.
 Currently serving at Cardus as Marketing Coordinator and Project Lead for the Faith in Canada 150 Millennial Summit, Hannah brings a belief in the power of story and community collaboration to each team of which she is a part.
-She is an active part of her community and looks forward to helping Matthew House Ottawa as a member of the Board of Directors.
+She is an active part of her community and loves helping Matthew House Ottawa as a member of the Board of Directors.

 Matthew House Ottawa is a volunteer-based organisation.
 Without the hundreds of hours our committed volunteers give, we could not serve the community.
 There are many opportunities to volunteer at Matthew House Ottawa ranging from serving at the executive level to cooking meals for our residents at Refugee Services to moving furniture at the Furniture Bank.

 Matthew House Ottawa thanks the following corporate partners and funding agencies for contributing to the work we do with Ottawa’s marginalized population.
 If you would like to consider corporate sponsorship, we would love to hear from you.